Jack-Klusmann/jack-klusmann.github.io/_projects/experiments_in_humanoid_robotics.md

 To give NAO the ability to reach for objects based on vision, we explored two learning methods for mapping **2D visual input (blob position)** to **motor output (shoulder joint angles)**:

 1. **Feedforward Neural Network (MLP):**
 We implemented a lightweight multi-layer perceptron in NumPy from scratch, including custom layers, loss functions, and gradient-based optimization.
-Training data was collected by manually guiding NAO’s arm to objects and recording 100 pairs of blob positions and shoulder angles.
+Training data was collected by manually guiding NAO's arm to objects and recording 100 pairs of blob positions and shoulder angles.
 Both input and output were normalized to [0,1] before training.

 2. **Cerebellar Model Articulation Controller (CMAC):**
-Inspired by the human cerebellum’s role in motor learning, the CMAC discretizes the continuous input space into a grid of overlapping receptive fields.
+Inspired by the human cerebellum's role in motor learning, the CMAC discretizes the continuous input space into a grid of overlapping receptive fields.
 Each input activates a small subset of these fields, and the corresponding table entries are combined to produce the output.
 Because only a fraction of the table is updated at each step, the network learns quickly while still generalizing to nearby inputs.
 We trained the CMAC with 100 samples and systematically varied the receptive field size to study how it affects accuracy (precision vs. smoothness of the mapping).

 Both models were integrated into the ROS framework so that the learned mappings could run in real time on the NAO robot.